Once a familiar and well-loved visitor to our gardens, hedgehog numbers have fallen significantly in the last few decades.

 Hedgehog Way ...

-... will bring communities together to improve how habitats are connected to benefit hedgehogs.
+... is bringing communities together to improve how habitats are connected to benefit hedgehogs.

 Communities will improve linkages for hedgehogs between gardens and green spaces, for example by creating hedgehogs holes in fences, and residents will work with their neighbours to survey and track hedgehogs and improve habitats.